-Gymnosperm (softwood) trees are evergreen trees; they keep their needles during the whole year and form cones to produce.
+Gymnosperm (softwood) are evergreen trees; they keep their needles throughout the year and form cones to produce.

 Softwoods usually have a lower density, and they are less expensive.
 Since they are softer, they are usually easier to work with.
-There are many uses of softwood: building components, paneling, doors, windows, furniture, paper…
+Softwood has many uses: building components, paneling, doors, windows, furniture, paper…

-On the other side, angiosperm (hardwood) trees form flowers, fruits, or nuts and then produce seeds.
+Conversely, angiosperm (hardwood) trees form flowers, fruits, or nuts and produce seeds.
 The trees grow slower and shed leaves during autumn and winter.

 Hardwoods are usually denser, more expensive, and more fire-resistant than softwoods.
 This type of wood is mainly used in everything that needs to last, such as construction, flooring, decks, and high-quality furniture.

-Although the softwood/hardwood terminology is used very often and does make some sense (meaning that evergreens are less sturdy), it doesn’t mean that hardwood is always more dense and harder material than softwood vice-versa.
-For example, one of the least dense, softest trees is balsa wood, technically classified as a hardwood tree.
+Although the softwood/hardwood terminology is used very often and does make some sense (meaning that evergreens are less sturdy), it doesn’t mean that hardwood is always more dense and harder material than softwood and vice-versa.
+For example, balsa wood is one of the least dense, softest trees, technically classified as a hardwood tree.

 It is possible to carve almost every wood, but each has its characteristics, features, textures, and flaws.
-Difficulty depends on how hard or soft the wood is and what type of grain it has.
+Difficulty depends on how hard or soft the wood is and its type of grain.
 It’s up to woodcarvers to decide which one they consider the best wood for carving, depending on their preferences, needs, and skills.

 Basswood for carving